mapattacker/datascience/reinforcement.rst

    * - Term
      - Description
    * - Policy Function (`π`)
      - Function that outputs decisions the agent makes.
+In simple terms, it instructs what the agent should do at each state.
    * - Value Function
      - Function that describes how good or bad a state is.
+It is the total amount of reward an agent is predicted to accumulate over the future, starting from a state.
    * - Model of Environment
-     - Predicts how the environment will reac to the agent's actions.

-A **policy** defines the learning agent's way of behaving at a given time.
-Or in simple terms, instructs what the agent should do at each state.

-A **value function** is the total amount of reward an agent is predicted to accumulate over the future, starting from a state.
-It is the values which we are most concerned when making decisions.

-A **model of the environment** mimics the behavior of the enviornment.
-E.g., given a state & action, what is the next state and reward.
+     - Predicts how the environment will reac tto the agent's actions.
+In given a state & action, what is the next state and reward.
 Such an approach is called a model-based method, in contrast with model-free methods.

 Exploration vs Exploitation
 ****************************
 A central dilemma of reinforcement learning is to *exploit* what it has already experienced in order to obtain a reward.
 But in order to do that, it has to *explore* in order to make better actions in the future.